fiberplane/otel-worker/otel-worker-cli/README.md

-# fpx
+# otel-worker-cli

-The fpx tool is a command line tool to launch a local HTTP or gRPC OTEL ingestion endpoint.
-It also includes a CLI client to interact with some of the Rest and web-socket endpoints.
+The `otel-worker-cli` binary is a command line tool to do certain tasks from the command line which apply to the `otel-worker`.
+It can be used to spawn a local dev server (so without any integration with wrangler/Cloudflare), it can also be used as a client to interact with the `otel-worker` server.

-NOTE: Currently only a in-memory storage is supported.

 ## Usage